sid115/nix-core/README.md

 Usage: rebuild <command> [OPTIONS]

 Commands:
   nixos                  Rebuild NixOS configuration home                   Rebuild Home Manager configuration all                    Rebuild both NixOS and Home Manager configurations help                   Show this help message

 Options (for NixOS and Home Manager):
   -H, --host <host>      Specify the hostname (as in 'nixosConfiguraions.<host>').
 Default: $(hostname) -p, --path <path>      Set the path to the flake directory.
-Default: ~/.config/nixos -U, --update         Update flake inputs
+Default: ~/.config/nixos -U, --update [inputs]  Update all flake inputs.
+Optionally provide comma-separated list of inputs to update instead.
   -r, --rollback         Don't build the new configuration, but use the previous generation instead -t, --show-trace       Show detailed error messages

 NixOS only options:
   -B, --build-host <user@example.com>   Use a remote host for building the configuration via SSH -T, --target-host <user@example.com>  Deploy the configuration to a remote host via SSH.
 If '--host' is specified, it will be used as the target host.

 Home Manager only options:
   -u, --user <user>      Specify the username (as in 'homeConfigurations.<user>@<host>').
-Default: $(whoami)
+Default: $(whomai)
 ```

 Use the environment variable `NIX_SSHOPTS` to pass additional options to ssh.
 SSH target specifications for `-B` and `-T` are compatible with your SSH configuration.
 You can use the Home Manager option [`programs.ssh.matchBlocks`](https://home-manager-options.extranix.com/?query=programs.ssh.matchBlocks&release=master) to specify per-host settings.